Penang State Stadium

-Penang State Stadium (Malay: Stadium Negeri Pulau Pinang) is a multi-purpose stadium in Batu Kawan, South Seberang Perai, Penang, Malaysia.
+State of Penang Stadium (Malay: Stadium Negeri Pulau Pinang), also known as Batu Kawan Stadium, is a multi-purpose stadium in Batu Kawan, South Seberang Perai, Penang, Malaysia.
 It is currently used mostly for football matches.
 The stadium has a capacity of 40,000 people.
-It was built in 2000.
-The stadium has been built to host the 8th Sukma Games (Malaysian Games) in 2000.
-In 2007, this stadium hosted the Malaysian FA Cup Final.
+It was built in 2000 for the 8th Sukma Games.
+In 2007, the stadium hosted the Malaysian FA Cup final.
 The match was won by Kedah Darul Aman 4–2 in penalties shoot-out.